Quicken vs QuickBooks: Differences & What’s Best

 This article is part of a larger series on Accounting Software.

-While Quicken and QuickBooks have similar names, they’re separate products that serve different purposes.
-The difference between Quicken vs QuickBooks is that Quicken is primarily for managing personal finances, whereas QuickBooks is a double-entry bookkeeping system for small businesses.
+The main difference between Quicken and QuickBooks Online is that Quicken is primarily for managing personal finances, whereas QuickBooks Online is a double-entry bookkeeping system for small businesses.
 However, Quicken does have features to track income and expenses of rental houses and simple one-person businesses.

 Quicken vs QuickBooks at a Glance